kalavattam/2024_Sir2/work_Micro-C_align-process-etc.md

                              not found, or \"${a_comp_rDNA[${i}]}\" was
                              already present.

-                    Thus, did not run \"Step #X.A.: Exclude rDNA-associated cis and trans interactions from \"standard\" via \"pairtools select\"
+                    Thus, did not run \"Step #X.B.i.: Exclude all but rDNA-associated cis and trans interactions from 'keep-MM-?.nodups' file\"
                     """
                 }
         done